AVI50215 (Commercial Pilot Licence – Aeroplane) with RVAC Flight Training

 The AVI50215 Diploma of Aviation (Commercial Pilot Licence – Aeroplane) is designed for students from Ab Initio Flight Training to Commercial Pilot Licence – Aeroplane.

-RVAC Flight Training offers a comprehensive training course including both theory and flight instruction to suit your requirements, with courses being available on either a full-time or part-time basis.
+RVAC Flight Training offers a comprehensive training course including both theory and flight instruction to suit your requirements, with courses being available on a full-time basis.

 The CPL Course offered by RVAC Flight Training meets the Civil Aviation Safety Authority requirements and allows you to gain employment with a commercial aviation operation under Visual Flying Rules.